-Adoption Attorney Serving Tampa, Florida
+Adoption Attorney Serving Tampa, Hillsborough

 We handle both contested and uncontested adoptions and represent clients who are adopting a child as well as parents attempting to maintain parental rights of their child.

 There are many requirements that must be met to adopt a child and they differ based upon the relationship between the child and the Petitioner.

 First, A Notice of Intended Adoption Plan must be served upon any known and locatable unmarried biological father who is identified by the mother, or by a diligent search of the Florida Putative Father Registry.

 A father’s failure to timely and properly respond to a Notice of Intended Adoption Plan authorizes the court to enter a default, thus terminating the father’s (or mother’s) parental rights.

 - Adoptions by family members: An adoption by a family member occurs when a biological family member is no longer in the child’s life, usually due to abandonment.
 Children may be adopted by a:

 - other close family member

 This is often uncontested, and the court treats family member adoptions differently than non-family member adoptions.
 Family adoptions to not need a completed home study to proceed.
 However, these cases may become contested when one party has to show abandonment by the other party.

 - Out of State Adoptions: We handle out of state adoptions, which are more complicated than most people believe, and we ensure that the strict provisions of the Interstate Compact for the Placement of Children (ICPC) are adhered to.